How To Find Us

 Free Gallery Bus

 Our free Gallery Bus takes visitors from the Scottish National Gallery to the Scottish National Gallery of Modern Art and back again.
+For service information and timetables see here.

 There are no tram works on Princes Street at the moment, and all entrances and facilities at the Scottish National Gallery are open as normal.